 Naketa is a proud military mom and the mother of a child with special needs who attends school in the Phoenix Union High School District.
-She obtained her B.S. in Psychology from Southern Illinois University, and has always been very active in her community and an advocate for children and families.
-Naketa’s life experiences drive her to be the change she didn’t see while growing up in the foster care system, and she has used her education and advocacy experience to ensure every student at Phoenix Union High Schools is given the opportunities they need to reach their potential.
+She is the only candidate with a student in the district, making her a vital voice for the school board.
+She obtained her Bachelor’s in Psychology from Southern Illinois University.
+Naketa is very active in her community and is dedicated to advocating for families in Phoenix.
+It is her passion and purpose to make a difference in the lives of youth, knowing what it is like to not have the resources needed to be a successful adult.
+It’s her life experiences that drive Naketa to be the change she didn’t see growing up.
+Naketa will use her education and advocacy experience to ensure every student at a Phoenix Union school is given the opportunity to reach their potential.